 The control binnacle is to the left, squeezed in between the wheel and the bulkhead and just barely clears the wheel.
 The control binnacle has several functions, including an optional Trim Assist, Cruise Control, single lever operation, and low-speed control – all at the touch of a button.

 The joystick is forward of the control binnacle and is in a good position for port side docking.
 In front of the wheel is a welcome air condition vent and a 12” navigation screen.
 To the left is a sliding window that helps with docking and fresh air.

 Anchoring.
 To the right of the median strip is a second Muir anchor control and chain counter.

-Forward of the helm console is a dark colored dash to reduce glare on the windshield just as we find in an automobile.
-There is a defogging vent and the three pantograph windshield wipers with freshwater washers.
+Forward of the helm console is a dark-colored dash to reduce glare on the windshield just as we find in an automobile.
+There is a defogging vent and three pantograph windshield wipers with freshwater washers.

-We measured 5’10-1/2” from the helm deck to the overhead, which means most people driving the Riviera 395 SUV can stand at the helm – or lean on the bolster – and see out the windshield.
-The forward overhead brow comes down 6” (.15 m), which means that height-of-eye can be 5’4” (1.63 m).
+We measured 5’10 ½” from the helm deck to the overhead, which means most people driving the Riviera 395 SUV can stand at the helm – or lean on the bolster – and see out the windshield.
+The forward overhead brow comes down 6” (15.24 cm), which means that height-of-eye is 5’4” (1.63 m).

-Located on the starboard side, the plush helm seat is 42” (1.06 m) wide, which is large enough for two adults, and has individual bolsters.
+Located on the starboard side, the plush helm seat is 3’5” (1.06 m) wide, which is large enough for two adults and has individual bolsters.
 A footrest has been placed ergonomically forward under the dash panel for sitting or leaning.
 The seat is securely anchored to a wood cabinet, which means that it cannot be lowered or raised.

 The standard VHF radio is in a cubby outboard at the level of the captain’s seat which southpaws will like, but the screen is difficult to see.
 Right-handers will find the placement problematical.